adithya-crypto/classical-hhl_2/README_1.md

 ## Use Cases
 The HHL algorithm can be applied to a wide range of problems, such as:

-Optimization problems
+->Optimization problems

-Machine learning
+->Machine learning

-Quantum simulation
+->Quantum simulation

 ## Demonstration of the Implemented Algorithm